wherethewindblows1/wherethewindblows1/README.md

+### Hello, World!
+I'm Jung-yeop, 21, and major in AI in Ulsan of university.
+I try to solve the algorithm problem and solution at least one per a day.

-### Hello, I'm Jung-yeop Lee, majoring in AI and welcome to my homepage.
+Welcome to my homepage.
+Have a nice coding.